StackExchange/dnscontrol/docs/adding-new-rtypes.md

 -   `parameters`: A list of parameter names, in order.
 Feel free to use spaces in the name if necessary.
 Your last parameter should be `modifiers...` to allow arbitrary modifiers like `TTL` to be applied to your record.
 -   `parameter_types`: an object with parameter names as keys and TypeScript type names as values.
 Check out existing record documentation if you’re not sure to put for a parameter.
 Note that this isn’t displayed on the website, it’s only used to generate the `.d.ts` file.

-{% raw %}
 The rest of the file is the documentation.
 You can use Markdown syntax to format the text.
-Use the `{% capture example %}` format to set up a collapsible code block.
-You can also use it multiple times to show multiple examples.
-{% endraw %}